IncludeRatter/SimBA/Readme.md

 # SimBA CPU written in VHDL
-SimBA (Simple Bio Accelerator) is project for 32-bit processor designed for biomedical signal processing as a project on bachelor thesis.
+SimBA (Simple Bio Accelerator) is a 32-bit processor designed specifically for biomedical signal processing as a project on bachelor thesis.

 # Main features
-- Harvard memory architecture
+- Harvard memory architecture.
-- RISC instruction set with extension for digital signal processing
+- RISC instruction set with extension for digital signal processing.
-- MAC unit and modulo adressing for filtering operations
+- MAC unit and modulo adressing for filtering operations.
-- Pipelined architecture for all RISC instructions and signal processing extensions
+- Pipelined architecture for all RISC instructions and signal processing extensions.

 # Project structure
-- src - VHDL source files for CPU
+- src - VHDL source files for CPU.
-- testbenches - tests for each functional unit
+- testbenches - tests for each functional unit.
-- docs - block diagrams, wave simulations
+- docs - block diagrams, wave simulations.

 # Available instructions
 Following instructions are supported: